jareddilley/AUTO-sorting-Connect-4/README.md

 # One Row Handling
 ![image](https://github.com/jareddilley/AUTO-sorting-Connect-4/blob/main/One-row-handling-gif-demo.gif)

 The pieces traditionally come out of the bottom so we can use the existing slider to drop the pieces one at a time using a precise servo.
-The server can provide an action that is quick and precise enough to consistently only drop one row at a time.
+The servo can be mounted to the side support and can provide an action that is quick and precise enough to consistently only drop one row at a time.
 This works under the load of one row or all six.